D-roy-2003/Cash-Box/readme.md

-# Cash-Box Finance Manager
+# Cash-Box

+**Create professional receipts and maintain accounts for your business in seconds.**

-**A simple, performant finance management web app** built with Next.js, TypeScript, Tailwind CSS, and MySQL.
+A simple, performant finance management web app built with Next.js, TypeScript, Tailwind CSS, and MySQL.

 ---